AnomalousBytes/linux-security-guides/topics/shadow_it.md

 ---
-title: Shadow IT, The Silent Threat Inside Your ISMS
+Title: Shadow IT, The Silent Threat Inside Your ISMS
-description: A concise, practical guide to understanding why Shadow IT undermines ISMS programs and how to manage it through visibility, governance, least privilege, and continuous improvement.
+Description: A concise, practical guide to understanding why Shadow IT undermines ISMS programs and how to manage it through visibility, governance, least privilege, and continuous improvement.
 ---

 # Shadow IT, The Silent Threat Inside Your ISMS